mejuliver/image-editor/README.md

 	},
 	cropbox_width : '< initial width of the crop box >',
 	cropbox_height : '< initial height of the crop box >',
-	imgcache : '< true/false>' // cache img if image was edited, default to false }
+	imgcache : '< true/false>', // cache img if image was edited, default to false on_created : <function callback> // called once an editor has been created, passing the whole instance }
 ```